-- 5. I have decided to: - a. partially release three documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under section 33(a)(i) [Documents affecting national security] of the FOI Act and section 47E(d) [public interest conditional exemptions-certain operations of agencies]; and under the Freedom of b. remove irrelevant material as referred to in the scope of the request in accordance with section 22(1)(b)(ii) of the FOI Act.
+- 4. I have decided to: - a. partially release one document in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under section 33(a)(i) [Documents affecting national security] and section 47E(d) [public interest conditional exemptions-certain operations of agencies] of the FOI Act; - b. refuse access to one document under section 7(2A) [Certain persons or bodies] of the FOI Act; and - c. remove irrelevant material as referred to in the scope of the request in accordance with section 22(1)(b)(ii) of the FOI Act.